FireEngineRed/smartystreets-laravel/README.md

 # smartystreets-laravel
 Laravel (PHP) SDK for using SmartyStreets geocoding.

-Only attempting Address Validation at this time; willing to accept pull requests that fill in the Zipcode Validation functionality too.
+Only attempting Address Verify at this time; willing to accept pull requests that fill in the other functionalities too (Zipcode Verify, Autocomplete, and Address Extraction).

 Example Usage
 --------------